Skip to content

 You can make use of this preference with the useMediaQuery hook and the prefers-color-scheme media query.

-The following demo shows how to enable dark mode automatically by checking for the user's preference in their OS or browser settings:
+The following demo shows how to check the user's preference in their OS or browser settings:

 import * as React from 'react';